Wrap a cupcake with these cute and tasty gingerbread cupcake wrappers for Christmas.

-These wrappers are the easiest I’ve created thus far this holiday season.
-Two strips of white modeling chocolate rick rack and two buttons are all you need to decorate these gingerbread flavored edible cupcake wrappers.
+These wrappers are the easiest I've created thus far this holiday season.
+Two strips of white modeling chocolate rick rack and two buttons are all you need to decorate these gingerbread-flavored edible cupcake wrappers.
 I made fancy buttons, but plain buttons would work just as well.
-So, if you’ve contemplated making some modeling chocolate cupcake wrappers for Christmas, but felt my other designs were too challenging, this one is for you.

 Edible Gingerbread Cupcake Wrappers